STAND. COM. REP. NO. 2663

 State of Hawaii

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2367, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
-No. 2367, S.D.
-2.
+As affirmed by the records of votes of the members of your Committees on Human Services and Commerce, Consumer Protection, and Health that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 3122, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 3122, S.D.
+1, and be referred to your Committee on Ways and Means.